geoscixyz/gpg/content/electromagnetics/electromagnetics_fk_domain_systems.rst

 and is easily violated.
 Also, a necessary condition for this to happen is that the source/receiver separation \\(s << \\delta\\) (coil separation is less than the skin depth).

 The justification for the above statement is based upon the following.
-Consider a homogenous halfspace on the surface of which is located a horizontal coplanar coil (HCP) system (e.g. EM31) or a vertical coplanar (VCP) system (EM34).
+Consider a homogeneous halfspace on the surface of which is located a horizontal coplanar coil (HCP) system (e.g. EM31) or a vertical coplanar (VCP) system (EM34).
 Let the depth \\(z\\) in the earth be normalized by the coil spacing \\(s\\).
 (True depth in meters is \\(zs\\).)
 The time varying fields in the transmitting coils will induce eddy currents in the earth.
 For a homogeneous earth, these currents flow in horizontal planes.
 This is true even for the vertically oriented coils.
 It is possible to calculate the contribution to the secondary field as measured from the surface from any thin layer of thickness \\(dz\\) at some depth \\(z\\).
 Let \\(\\phi_V(z)\\) denote this contribution from the vertical magnetic dipole source and receiver.
 The subscript \\(V\\) denotes that the magnetic fields are vertical.
-A horisontal loop of current acts like a vertical magnetic dipole.
+A horizontal loop of current acts like a vertical magnetic dipole.
 A plot of this function is shown below:

 .. figure:: ./images/vertical_dipole_response.jpg
 	:align: center